 I'm a graduate of Trinity College in Hartford, CT, and of Brown University in Providence, RI, where I earned a master’s degree in American Civilization that focused on gender and popular culture.
 In 1997, I won a Fulbright fellowship to teach American Studies and English to high school students in France.

-If you head over to my blog (and I hope you do), you'll find posts about the things that matter to me these days: body image and the impact of celebrities on pop culture, yoga and motherhood/parenting.
-I tweet about these things (usually under the tags #bodyimage, #parenting, #motherhood and #yoga or #hotyoga) and sometimes send out a "Daily Mantra" (which should really be called What I Learned on My Yoga Mat Today, but that many characters don't fly on Twitter). in 2010, I completed a 365 day personal yoga challenge (written about by Glamour mag!) that I did because, um, well, for lots of reasons.
+If you head over to my blog (and I hope you do), you'll find posts about the things that matter to me these days: body image and the impact of celebrities on pop culture, yoga, raw food/vegan cooking (something I'm exploring!) and motherhood/parenting.
+I tweet about these things (usually under the tags #bodyimage, #parenting, #motherhood, #rawfood #yoga and #hotyoga) and sometimes send out a "Daily Mantra" (which should really be called What I Learned on My Yoga Mat Today, but that many characters don't fly on Twitter). in 2010, I completed a 365 day personal yoga challenge (written about by Glamour mag!) that I did because, um, well, for lots of reasons.
 Oh, and I guest blog for About Face, an amazing, San Francisco-based body image non-profit.

 At present, I live in Vancouver, British Columbia and New York City (yeah, baby.
 Where I was born and raised) with my husband and two young boys.
 My current idea of bliss?
 An opportunity to do nothing.
 Absolutely nothing.
 Alone.
 In the quiet.
 Ahhhhh.